DictumMortuum/cleric/features.md

 The highlight of the cleric's core is without a doubt their saves: wisdom and charisma.
 Wisdom is a strong saving throw proficiency, because it appears quite often as a save.
 Charisma isn't as popular, but it is used to avoid some quite debilitating effects.

-The rest of the proficiencies are luckluster: no tools and a small list of skills, which includes history, insight, medicine, persuation and religion.
+The rest of the proficiencies are lackluster: no tools and a small list of skills, which includes history, insight, medicine, persuasion and religion.

 ## <blue>Channel Divinity</blue>